pkluz/Erlevator/README.md

 erl> ecs:update(0, 1, 1, {[3], [], []}).
 ```

+> Note: Please be cautious when updating as the [updates are forced](https://github.com/pkluz/Erlevator/blob/master/src/ecs.erl#L92-97).

 ## 5. Perform a Simulation Step.
 A **step** is defined as an elevators movement from its current floor to one of its immediate neighbors (i.e. 1 -> 2).